 In connection with his appointment as Senior Vice President, General Counsel, Business Development and Corporate Secretary, the Company entered into an executive employment agreement with David Szekeres on March 17, 2016 ("Szekeres Agreement").
 Mr. Szekeres was appointed as Executive Vice President, Chief Operating Officer in October 2020 at which time his annual base salary was \$480,000.
-His annual base salary was increased to \$494,400 for 2021, and to \$533,013 annually for 2022.
+His annual base salary was raised each subsequent year incrementally to \$551,669 annually for 2023.
 Mr. Szekeres is also eligible for an annual cash incentive bonus in an amount equal to 50% of his base salary.

 Additionally, the Szekeres Agreement provides that if Mr. Szekeres' employment is terminated by the Company without "Cause," or by Mr. Szekeres for "Good Reason" (each as defined in the Szekeres Agreement), then he shall be entitled to receive: (i) a lump-sum payment equal to the sum of his annual base salary then in effect and his target performance bonus then in effect, less required deductions and withholdings; and (ii) accelerated time-based vesting of shares subject to all stock awards issued by the Company, for the number of shares which would have vested accordingly had he continued employment with the Company for a period of 12 months after termination.
 The Company also agreed to reimburse for, or continue to pay for, health care benefits during the 12 months after the date of termination, or such date when he is no longer eligible for such benefits under applicable law.
-In the event Mr. Szekeres' employment is terminated by the Company without Cause, or if he resigns for Good Reason within three months before, or within 18 months following, a Change in Control (as defined in the Szekeres Agreement) of the Company, then, in lieu of the above benefits, Mr. Szekeres shall be entitled to receive: (i) a lump-sum payment equal to his annual base salary then in effect, less required deductions and withholdings; (ii) the greater of his target performance bonus then in effect or his performance bonus paid in the year preceding the year in which termination occurs, in each case, less required deductions and withholdings; and (iii) accelerated vesting of 100% of any outstanding and unvested stock awards held by Mr. Szekeres at such time (including both time-based and performance-based stock awards).
-The Company also agreed to reimburse for, or continue to pay for, health care benefits during the 12 months after the date of termination following a Change in Control, or such date when he is no longer eligible for such benefits under applicable law.
+In the event Mr. Szekeres' employment is terminated by the Company without Cause, or if he resigns for Good